appium/appium-espresso-driver/docs/reference/execute-methods.md

 `versionCode` property is only populated for devices running Android 9 (Pie / API level 28) or later.

-In Espresso driver versions before 7.0.0, the response was `Array<string>` - a list of package names.
+In Espresso driver versions before 7.0.0, the response is `Array<string>` - a list of package names.

 ### `mobile: isAppInstalled`